The following article originally ran on LDS Living in May 2016.

 The Expert Says

-Licensed marriage and family therapist Dr. Jonathan Swinton of Salt Lake City, Utah, gives further insight on LDS couples that seek counseling:
+Licensed marriage and family therapist Dr. Jonathan Swinton of Salt Lake City, Utah, gives further insight on Latter-day Saint couples that seek counseling:

 “The percentage of people that really engaged in couples counseling (beyond a few sessions) is likely lower than national averages. . . .